 The Queen Adelaide Club began at the initiative of Mrs Margaret Annie Box early in 1909.

-There they established an exclusive residential club 'for social and non-political purposes'; a place, as a later president was to observe, carried on by 'a few women who wanted a social centre with a certain standard of living and were prepared to pay for it'.
+Here, Margaret and her supporters established an exclusive residential club ‘for social and non-political purposes’; a place, as a later president was to observe, carried on by ‘a few women who wanted a social centre with a certain standard of living and were prepared to pay for it’.
 They named their club after Queen Adelaide, wife of William IV of England, who was already represented in the name of their city.

-Above: Queen Adelaide Club.
-Image courtesy of the State Library of South Australia.
+***Image courtesy of the State Library of South Australia.
 SLSA B3299 East Corner of Stephens Place, 1909.